America’s 10 Best National Parks Worth Visiting

 Yellowstone National Park

 Ah, the mothership.
 Travelers from around the country—and around the world—come to Yellowstone (which spills into Wyoming, Montana, and parts of Idaho) to take in the place that birthed America’s national park legacy.
 Everyone knows Old Faithful, the most famous of the spewing geysers that erupt on the daily (in Faithful’s case, every hour and a half).
-Also of note: the mud pots and hot springs that take on incredible colors due to heat-seeking microbes that rise up from the ground, as well as the world’s largest herd of bison, which was recently designated America’s first national mammal.
+Also of note: the mud pots and hot springs that take on incredible colors due to heat-seeking microbes that rise up from the ground, as well as the world’s largest herd of bison, designated America’s national mammal.
 Base yourself at the historic log-and-stone Old Faithful Inn, right next-door to its namesake, where the lack of TVs and internet mean you’ll have more time to spend in backcountry.

 RELATED: 13 Best National Parks in the World